lsa-mis/modelrails_accounts_multitenancy/Multitenancy_Roles.md

 ## AccountRole:

 Each account has a role.
 Roles are used to deliniate what actions are allowed on resources.
 Here are the default roles that are available within our syswtems by default (or configuration?).
-They are broken down by category.
+They are broken down by the scope that they are associated with.

-  #### Application Owners
+  ### Application

   Application owners have complete administrative access to your application.
 This role should be limited, but to no less than two people, in your organization.

     - adding account owners, departments and roles.
     - editing content on application itself (landing page, about us, etc...) (if enabled).

   By default, the admins will be W&ADS Rails team.
 The tasks will generally be done using the console? (**Initially?)